void

 © VÚA

-One possible connection is one Josef Švejk (1892-1965) who from 1912 onwards lived two houses down the street.
-This is a person the author may have known about, particularly since both were volunteers in České legie from 1916.
-In this context it is worth mentioning that there is no mention of U kalicha in the 1911 and 1917 versions of The Good Soldier Švejk so the author's knowledge of this person may indeed have inspired Hašek to introduce U kalicha in the novel.
-The soldier's first name Josef is also introduced for the first time in the novel from 1921.
+One possible connection is one Josef Švejk (1892-1965), who, from 1912 onwards, lived two houses down the street.
+This is a person the author probably knew or knew about, particularly since both were volunteers in České legie from 1916.
+In this context, it is worth noting that there is no mention of U kalicha in the 1911 and 1917 versions of The Good Soldier Švejk, so Hašek's knowledge of this person may have inspired him to introduce U kalicha into the novel.
+The soldier's first name, Josef, is also introduced in 1921 - further underpinning the connection.

-We also know that Jaroslav Hašek associated with students from the technical college so he may have been drawn to U kalicha by them.
-That he knew the environs of U kalicha is also clear.
-Two houses down, in number 463/10, a brothel was registered on Antonín Nosek (1912).
+We also know that Jaroslav Hašek mixed with students from the technical college, so he may have been drawn to U kalicha by them.
+Two houses down, at 463/10, a brothel was registered to Antonín Nosek (1912).
 This could explain why Švejk told Sappeur Vodička that "they have girls there".

 Legends forming